 If you happen to be looking to rent a property in a strong rental property market, here are some tips for prospective tenants that may help you win in a competitive situation.

 1) Come prepared with all the right documentation.

-Prospective tenants who really want a property should arrive with a binder filled with: a copy of his latest pay stub, a credit report with a credit score, proof of employment, and a resume.
+Prospective tenants who really want a property should arrive all the documents needed for renting.
+Bring a binder filled with: a copy of his latest pay stub, a credit report with a credit score, proof of employment, and a resume.

 A prepared tenant shows the landlord that he knows what he wants.
 The prospective tenant also shows he is organized enough to take care of the property.
 Most prospective tenants come unprepared.
 In a competitive market, having all your documents in order is huge.